Frequently asked questions

 Studying abroad is a rewarding and exciting experience.
 You will move to a new country, start a new undergraduate course, and meet a lot of wonderful new people.
 However, there are several important things that you will need to take care of beforehand.

-How do I apply to one of your Bachelor's degrees?
+How do I apply to any of your degree programmes?

-All prospective students apply electronically for courses and programmes through the website universityadmissions.se.
+All prospective students apply centrally and electronically for courses and programmes through the website universityadmissions.se.

 Which entry requirements do I need to meet in order to study Game Design?

 In order to be offered a place you must first meet certain general and specific entry requirements.

 The general requirements to the Bachelor's programmes are a successfully completed upper secondary (high school) education and proficiency in English.
 Proof of skills in English is normally attested by means of an internationally recognised test, e.g. TOEFL, IELTS or equivalent.
 The entry requirement for studies at the Bachelor's level in Sweden is the equivalent of the Swedish upper secondary course English 6/English B.

 The specific entry requirements for each Bachelor's programme are:

 Game Design and Graphics: Mathematics 2a/2b/2c, or Mathematics B or equivalent